sublimelsp/LSP-jdtls/README.md

 Configure jdtls by running `Preferences: LSP-jdtls Settings` from the command palette.

-## Quirks

-- The language server expects the client (this package) to handle workspace edits.
-See [this issue](https://github.com/eclipse/eclipse.jdt.ls/issues/376) and [this comment](https://github.com/eclipse/eclipse.jdt.ls/pull/1278#issuecomment-559452278) for more information.
-TODO: Handle `java.apply.workspaceEdit`.
-- The language server currently throws an error for various calls to textDocument/codeAction in the case that we ask for "diagnostic-less" code actions under the caret, but it doesn't seem harmful.

-This package

 ## Capabilities

 jdtls can do a lot of cool things, like